MN.IT Services>Telecom Video>FAQ>Running a Video Conference

 Can I have audio and video participants in the same conference?

 Yes.
-If your system is not equipped to add an audio-only (phone) participant, contact the Service Desk.
-There will be a connect charge (higher if LD charges apply) if OET bridges the call for you.
+If your system is not equipped to add an audio-only (phone) participant, contact the Service Management Center.
+There will be a connect charge (higher if LD charges apply) if MN.IT SERVICES bridges the call for you.

 How do I find MNET locations that have video systems?

-Check the Video White Pages or call the Service Desk.
+Check the Video White Pages or call the Service Management Center.

 How do I find video rooms that I can borrow or rent?